oam-dev/spec/CONTRIBUTING.md

 ## Contribution guidelines

-The Open Application Model specification project accepts contributions via GitHub pull requests.
+This repository accepts contributions via GitHub pull requests.
 The following section outlines the process for merging contributions to the spec.

 ### Issues

-Issues are used as the primary method for tracking anything to do with the Open Application Model specification project.
+Issues are used as the primary method for tracking anything to do with the Open Application Model project.

-#### Issue Types

-There are three types of issues (each with their own corresponding [label](#labels)):

-- **Discussion**: These are support or functionality inquiries that we want to have a record of for future reference.
-Depending on the discussion, these can turn into "Spec Change" issues.
-- **Proposal**: Used for items that propose a new ideas or functionality that require a larger discussion.
-This allows for feedback from others before a spec change is actually written.
-All issues that are proposals should both have a label and an issue title of "Proposal: [the rest of the title]."
-A proposal can become a "Spec Change" and does not require a milestone.
-- **Spec Change**: These track specific spec changes and ideas until they are complete.
-They can evolve from "Proposal" and "Discussion" items, or can be submitted individually depending on the size.
-Each spec change should be placed into a milestone.

 #### Issue Lifecycle

-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to the Open Application Model specification.
 All issue types follow the same general lifecycle.
 Differences are noted below.

 1. Issue creation
 2. Triage